Ongoing uncertainty around travelling abroad means UK holidays remain in high demand this year, but that doesn't mean you need to spend a fortune.

 For an affordable city break this summer, Cardiff is well worth considering.
 Not only is it home to St Fagans National Museum of History and the Cardiff National Museum, both highly rated by Which? members, but it's also just 60 miles away from the stunning Rhossili Bay on the Gower Peninsula.

-The cost of some UK accommodation may have risen in some areas in recent months, but self-catered holiday cottages are still likely to work out cheaper than staying in a hotel chain when you factor in the cost of eating out each night.
+The cost of some UK accommodation may have risen in some areas in recent months, but self-catered holiday cottages are still likely to work out cheaper than staying in a when you factor in the cost of eating out each night.